 The good news is that 80-90% of Plantar Fasciitis sufferers can get relief with conservative treatment.
-Creating Custom Molded Orthotics (corrective shoe inserts formed in a Doctors office) is generally the most effective form of treatment relieving stress on the plantar fascial band and improving the alignment between the feet and legs.
-Other types of conservative treatment are anti-inflammatory meds (advil, aleve), rest, ice, reflexology/massage, stretching & strengthening exercises, ultrasound therapy, electrical stimulation, cortisone injections, and boot or cast immobilization.
+Creating Custom Molded Orthotics (corrective shoe inserts casted in a Doctors office) is generally the most effective form of treatment relieving stress on the plantar fascial band and improving the alignment between the feet and legs.
+Other types of conservative treatment are anti-inflammatory meds (advil, aleve), rest, ice, massage with a tennis ball, stretching & strengthening exercises, cortisone injections, and boot or cast immobilization.

-The key factor to heel/arch pain is to get treatment as soon as possible from your local Podiatrist before it becomes chronic.
+The key factor to heel/arch pain is to get treatment as soon as possible before it becomes chronic.
 Why live with pain when you don’t have to!